Support our student grants

 Saharla BSc(Hons) Psychology with Sociology

-Saharla, currently on placement for her BSc(Hons) Psychology with Sociology degree, secured a Student Experience Grant from the UWE Bristol Fund for her project, the ‘Hijabi Monologues’.
+During her placement for her BSc(Hons) Psychology with Sociology degree, Saharlasecured a Student Experience Grant from the UWE Bristol Fund for her project, the ‘Hijabi Monologues’.

 The Student Experience Grant enabled Saharla to bring in local poet, Shagufta Iqbal, to run a workshop with a group of Muslim women students at Hamilton House, Stokes Croft, where they explored their identities and relationships with their Hijabs through poetry as part of International Women’s Week.